StuartCowley/git-basics/books.md

 ## Tolkien
 - Beren and Luthien
-- The Lord of the Rings
+- The Lord Of The Rings
 - The Hobbit
 - The Silmarillion